-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Such changes in the values of financial instruments may result from changes in the interest rates, credit, liquidity and other market changes.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market variables.
+Changes in the values of financial instruments may result from changes in the interest rates, credit, liquidity and other market changes.
+The Board approved investment policy defines the exposure limits to a particular entity /counterparty as well as type of securities.